35 Revealing Down Syndrome Statistics & Facts

 Did you know that Down syndrome is the most common genetic disorder children are born with today?
-Also, according to the Down syndrome statistics, the only certain factor in getting this condition is the mother’s age.
+Also, according to the Down syndrome statistics, people with Down syndrome have much higher chances of dying due to COVID19 consequences.

-Not that long ago, people with Downs used to be institutionalized and were undesirable in society.
+Not that long ago, people with Down syndrome used to be institutionalized and were undesirable in society.
 There have been many myths and misconceptions surrounding this condition.
 However, it’s time to raise Down syndrome awareness and present an objective view of Down syndrome, and the people diagnosed with it.

 - Approximately 95% of people who have Down syndrome have the “trisomy 21” type.

-- Over 30% of people with Down syndrome who are older than 50 will develop Alzheimer’s disease.
+- Over 30% of people with Down syndrome who are older than 50 develop Alzheimer’s disease.

 If you want to learn more about the causes of Down syndrome, trisomy 21, how people with this condition live, what affects their everyday lives, and how they can use CBD for Down syndrome, keep reading.